redpen-cc/redpen-doc/source/faq.rst

 FAQ
 ====

-- Does RedPen support LaTex format?
+- Does RedPen check LaTeX documents for common style errors?

- No. RedPen does not support LaTex format, but you can apply RedPen to LaTex documents converting them to Markdonw format. `Pandoc <http://johnmacfarlane.net/pandoc>`_ supports the conversion from LaTex to Markdown format.
+ **No**.
+RedPen itself does not support LaTex format, but you can apply RedPen to proofread LaTex documents converting them to Markdonw format. `Pandoc <http://johnmacfarlane.net/pandoc>`_ supports the conversion from LaTex to Markdown format.
 The following is a sample to run RedPen to a LaTex document.

 .. code-block:: bash